Khushi-51/donate-maplink/README.md

 # 🍽️ 0Waste - Food Redistribution Platform

 ## 📌 About
 0Waste is an AI-powered food redistribution platform that connects donors and NGOs to minimize food waste and hunger.
-The platform facilitates food donations, tracks donations using blockchain, predicts food expiry using AI, and integrates smart IoT sensors for real-time food monitoring.
+The platform facilitates food donations, tracks donations using blockchain, predicts food expiry using AI, and integrates smart IoT sensors for real-time food monitoring

+## 📌 Problem Statement

+Every year, millions of tons of food are wasted while countless people suffer from hunger.
+There is a lack of an efficient system to redistribute surplus food safely and efficiently.
+0Waste aims to bridge this gap by leveraging technology to connect donors and NGOs seamlessly

 ## 🚀 Features
 ✅ **Sign-Up & Login** - Secure authentication for Donors & NGOs